All DnD classes explained

 • College of Dance: The power of busting a move makes you extra agile and capable of dealing devastating unarmed strikes.

-• College of Glamour: Charm and frighten enemies with Fey magic while also buffing your friends.
+• College of Glamour: Charm and frighten enemies with Fey magic while also making your friends great at their jobs.

 • College of Lore: You know everything!
 That means lots of extra proficiencies, more spells, and improved odds on the dice.